SJK012/NUPACKCOMPUTATION/readme.txt

 --- pip install selenium (command)
 --- download chromedriver and put it in this path "C:\Program Files (x86)\chromedriver" in windows
 --- for mac the path in the code needs to be changed to the location where the chromedriver is put
+--- for windows the images are stored in C:\Users\Admin